go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### language

 The language of the user interface.
-Must be an ISO 639-1 language code.
+Must be an ISO 639-1 language code followed by an ISO 3166-1 alpha-2 country code.
+Check https://kolaente.dev/vikunja/frontend/src/branch/main/src/i18n/lang for a list of possible languages.
 Will default to the browser language the user uses when signing up.

 Default: `<unset>`